-- A. The ASHA Scoring System is designed to be positive and straight forward always encouraging growth and improvement.
-The scoring system is a positive one rather than a negative one which leads to many disqualifications.
-These rules give a horse credit for what they accomplish rather than a disqualification with no score.
+- A. The ASHA scoring system is designed to be positive and straight forward, always encouraging growth and improvement.
+The scoring system is a positive one, rather than a negative one, which leads to too many disqualifications.
+These rules give a horse credit for what they accomplish, rather than a disqualification with a 0 score.
 Scores for each maneuver are scored 0-10.
 However, 0 is used only if an exhibitor leaves out part of a class or chooses to not attempt a maneuver, a portion of the score for this maneuver may be 0.
-All maneuvers of a class that are attempted should receive at least a 1.
-Judging Scale on all maneuvers and obstacles in all ASHA classes, where 1-10 is the scale, should - 1-4 Major Faults - 5-7 Average Quality - 8-10 High Quality - B. No horse shall be disqualified except for illegal equipment, obvious lameness, inhumane treatment or misconduct from the rider. - C. In the case of a fall by a horse or rider, the run shall end when the rider or horse falls to the ground.
+All maneuvers of a class that are attempted should receive at least a score of 1.
+Judging scale on all maneuvers and obstacles in all ASHA classes, where 1-10 is the scale, should be: - 1-4 Major Faults - 5-7 Average Quality - 8-10 High Quality - B. No horse shall be disqualified except for illegal equipment, obvious lameness, inhumane treatment or misconduct from the rider. - C. In the case of a fall by a horse or rider, the run shall end when the rider or horse fall to the ground.
 A horse is considered fallen when all four feet are pointing in the same direction.
 A horse will be given credit for what he has done prior to the fall. - D. In the case of equipment failure that delays competition or becomes unsafe, the run is stopped and the horse is given credit prior to that point. - E. Using two hands on a curb bit or using more than one finger between split reins or any finger between romal reins will result in a two-point run content deduction each time there is a violation.
-Continuous use of two hands on reins with curb bit is a major fault and should be reflected in the maneuver score. - F. Specific deductions are listed with each class. - G. POINT SYSTEM: The judge must place each class in its entirety.
-The judge should avoid ties; one-half points are permissible.
+Continuous use of two hands on the reins with a curb bit is a major fault and should be reflected in the maneuver score. - F. Specific deductions are listed with each class. - G. The judge must place each class in its entirety.
+The judge should avoid ties; 1/2 points are permissible.
 Specific maneuvers will be designated by the judge to be tie breakers in a class.
-The tie breaker maneuvers will be made prior to the start of the class and so noted on score sheets for show secretary to use in breaking ties in the class.
+The tie breaker maneuvers will be made prior to the start of the class and so noted on score sheets for the show secretary to use in breaking ties in the class.
 Every horse in the class is awarded one point for each horse they beat, plus one point.
-(Examples: In a ten horse class, the first place horse gets ten points and the tenth place horse gets one point.
-In a five horse class the winner gets five points and the last place horse gets one point.)

-Disqualified horses will count as entries in the class, but will not receive points (A class with a disqualified horse: In a twenty-one horse class where one horse is disqualified, the first place horse gets twenty-one points, the twentieth place horse gets two points and the disqualified horse gets 0 points.
-The last point is not given because the disqualified horse gets no points.)
-This system will be used for any size class and may include more than one disqualification.

-H. High Point ties for each competition and year end awards will be broken by awarding the high point award to the horse/rider with the highest placing in the working cow horse class.
-If this doesn't break the tie, the other classes will be used in the following order, reining, trail and pleasure.
+Examples: In a ten horse class the first place horse gets ten points and the tenth place horse will get one point.
+In a five horse class the champion will receive five points and the last place horse will receive one point.
+Disqualified horses will count as entries in the class, but will not receive points.
+Example: In a twenty-one horse class, where one horse is disqualified, the first place horse will get twenty-one points, the twentieth place horse gets two points and the disqualified horse will get zero (0) points.
+The last point is not given because the disqualified horse gets no points.
+This system will be used for any size class and may include more than one disqualification. - H. High point all-around ties for shows and year end awards will be broken by awarding the high point award to the horse/rider with the highest placing in the working cow horse class.
+If this does not break the tie, the other classes will be used in the following order: reining, trail, and pleasure.

-EV-75 JUDGES
+EV-075 JUDGES